 Example: US-based Monitaur uses an AI-powered “policy to proof” model to simplify governance and compliance, while startups like Etherisc use blockchain to automate claims and enhance transparency.

-The Building Blocks of a Robust Compliance Framework
+The Building Blocks of an Insurance Regulatory Compliance Framework

 To navigate the regulatory maze, insurtech startups must build a compliance framework that is both rigorous and adaptable.
 Here are the key components: